-Wayfair is one of the world's largest destinations for the home.
+Wayfair is the destination for all things home.
 Through our e-commerce platform, we offer customers visually inspired browsing, compelling merchandising, easy product discovery and attractive prices.
 We are focused on bringing our customers an experience that is at the forefront of shopping for the home online.
 Our customers span a wide range of demographics, with annual household incomes ranging from \$25,000 to over \$250,000, and also include business professionals, from small startups to global enterprises.
 Our selections of furniture, décor, housewares and home improvement products appeal to our customers' different tastes, styles, purchasing goals and budgets when shopping for their homes and businesses.